nathanmcmillan/hymn-lang/README.md

 ## To Do

+1. Native functions need a way to throw exceptions
 1. Self referncing local functions
 1. `OP_TABLE` & `OP_ARRAY` to avoid if statement in `OP_CONSTANT` instruction
 1. Optimizations